matyalatte/tuw/examples/README.md

 ## 6. Tips

-Not about the features of the tool, but they might help you.
+Not about the json format, but they might help you.

+-   [Json Embedding](./tips/json_embed): You can embed json into exe!
 -   [Multiple Lines](./tips/multi_lines): How to run multiple commands in a process.